Large Language Models as Virtual Survey Respondents: Evaluating Sociodemographic Response Generation: Related Work

-Recent advancements in LLMs have improved the realism and contextual relevance of agent behaviors across domains.
-A key focus has been on persona-driven role-playing, where maintaining coherent persona traits and consistent decision-making is essential \cite{peng2024quantifying, wang2024incharacter, xu2024character}.
-To enhance personalization further, user-specific information such as traits and profiles has been incorporated into dialogue agents, enabling responses that better reflect individual users \cite{zhang-etal-2018-personalizing, lamp}.
-However, integrating such personalized data with large language models remains challenging, which highlights ongoing opportunities for improving adaptability \cite{when_llm_meet_personalization}.
-Complementary efforts have developed evaluation frameworks such as ECHO to measure how well LLMs replicate human-like personalized responses, thereby advancing the authenticity and naturalness of agent interactions \cite{llm_echo_us, PersonalityChat}.
+Recent advancements in LLMs have enabled increasingly realistic agent behaviors through persona-driven role-playing, where maintaining coherent persona traits and consistent decision-making is essential \cite{peng2024quantifying, wang2024incharacter, xu2024character}.
+User-specific information such as traits and profiles has been incorporated into dialogue agents to enhance personalization \cite{zhang-etal-2018-personalizing, lamp}, and evaluation frameworks have been developed to measure how well LLMs replicate human-like personalized responses \cite{llm_echo_us, PersonalityChat}.
+These efforts demonstrate that LLMs can effectively simulate human behavior when grounded in appropriate contextual and demographic information.